go

 command without any arguments to show the supported subcommands.

-standard packages and packages in the current folder.
+to view the docs of standard packages and packages in the current folder.

 The Go 101 project is hosted on Github.
 Welcome to improve Go 101 articles by submitting corrections for all kinds of mistakes, such as typos, grammar errors, wording inaccuracies, description flaws, code bugs and broken links.